NOZ1000/CTF_Writeups_from_NOZi/HTB/challenges/Weak RSA - COMPLETE/README.md

 # Main idea

-Its RSA challnage according to title.
+Its RSA challange according to title.
 We have provided by two files `key.pub` and `flag.enc`.
 Exactly in `key.pub` stored public key for RSA in PEM format.

 ![](../../../attachments/Pasted%20image%2020240110113314.png)